\ Digital Planning through Directed Acyclic Graphs

 Abstract

-Digital planning for urban systems demands an integrated framework that can capture cross-sectoral dependencies, support causal reasoning, and remain adaptable to diverse data sources.
-In this paper, we introduce a novel methodology that combines backward-chaining analysis with a directed acyclic model (DAM) to identify, decompose, and interlink key performance indicators across three critical planning domains: drinking water supply, urban heat stress, and housing provision.
-First, building on a comprehensive indicator review conducted in a prior study, we selected the top 50% most frequently reported indicators as targets for our analysis.
-Using backward chaining, we trace each indicator back to its fundamental drivers, classifying variables into Driving forces, Pressures, State, Impacts, and Responses (DPSIR).
-We then quantify relational dependencies and centrality metrics to construct a sector-specific DAM for each domain, specifying required data objects and calculation functions.
-Finally, we merge overlapping objects—such as population growth, urbanization, and meteorological inputs—into an integrated cross-sector DAM, revealing critical causal pathways and enabling scenario testing under varied driver assumptions (e.g., climate change scenarios, demographic shifts, credit conditions).
-Our results highlight how infrastructural and natural-system interventions propagate through water reliability, thermal comfort, and housing affordability.
-The proposed framework not only clarifies data interoperability requirements and analytic workflows for digital planning tools but also offers a scalable template for extending cross-sectoral impact analysis to additional urban challenges.
-By structuring complex interactions into a unified, computable schema, this approach empowers planners to evaluate trade-offs, test policy scenarios, and support evidence-based decision-making in rapidly evolving urban contexts.
+Digital planning for urban systems benefits from integrated frameworks that capture cross-sectoral dependencies, support causal reasoning, and adapt to diverse data sources.
+This paper introduces a methodological approach for Digital Twinning that combines backward-chaining analysis with directed acyclic graphs (DAGs) to identify, decompose, and interlink key performance indicators across three critical planning domains: drinking water supply, urban heat stress, and housing provision.
+Building on a comprehensive indicator review from prior work, we selected key targets for analysis.
+Using backward chaining, we trace each indicator to its fundamental components and classify variables according to the DPSIR framework (Driving Forces, Pressures, States, Impacts, and Responses).
+We then quantify relational dependencies and network centrality metrics to construct sector-specific DAGs, specifying required spatial data objects and metric calculation functions.
+Finally, we merge overlapping elements into an integrated cross-sector DAG, revealing critical causal pathways and enabling scenario testing across diverse driver variations, including climate change, demographic shifts, and credit conditions.
+Our results demonstrate how interventions in infrastructural and natural systems propagate through improvements in water reliability, thermal comfort, and housing affordability.
+The proposed framework clarifies data requirements and analytic workflows for creating effective Digital Planning tools while offering a scalable template for extending cross-sectoral impact analysis to additional urban challenges.
+By structuring complex interactions into a unified causal schema, this approach empowers planners to evaluate trade-offs, test policy scenarios, and support evidence-based decision-making in rapidly evolving urban contexts.

 Water supply system